jianchang512/pyvideotrans/README_EN.md

 # Acknowledgements

-> This program relies on these open source projects:
+> Some open source projects this program relies on (part of)

-1. pydub
-2. ffmpeg
+1. ffmpeg
-3. PyQt5
+2. PyQt5
-4. SpeechRecognition
-5. edge-tts
+3. edge-tts
-6. openai-whisper
-7. faster-whisper
+4. faster-whisper